-First elected in May 2017, Councillor McGeever has worked to provide effective but constructive opposition to the minority SNP administration.
+Mark McGeever represents Hamilton West & Earnock on South Lanarkshire Council.
+Since he was elected in May 2017, Councillor McGeever has worked to provide effective but constructive opposition to the minority SNP administration.

-Now living in South Lanarkshire with his wife and daughter, Mark grew up in Clydebank on the edge of Glasgow City.
-He went to university in Paisley and studied at the Open University and at Strathclyde University in Glasgow.
+Now living in South Lanarkshire with his wife and daughter, Mark grew up in Clydebank on the edge of Glasgow.
+He studied politics and social policy at the University of the West of Scotland in Paisley, identities and conflict at the Open University, and journalism at Strathclyde University in Glasgow.

 Before entering politics he worked as a media officer for the Scottish Fire and Rescue Service in Hamilton.
 He was previously a local reporter, a small business owner, and a speechwriter.

 A former Conservative parliamentary candidate, Mark joined the Liberal Democrats in July 2019 – the day immediately after Boris Johnson’s appointment as prime minister.
 Criticising the Tories’ abandonment of liberal values and their decision to embrace right wing politics, he was one of the first elected representatives in the UK to move to the Liberal Democrats during that period.